erlwes/Get-WindowsServerReleases/README.md

 # Get-WindowsServerReleases
 `Get-WindowsServerReleases.ps1` is a PowerShell script designed to retrieve and parse the **Windows Server release history** directly from Microsoft's official documentation page.
 It supports recent versions of Windows Server (2016 and newer) and uses local caching to minimize redundant web scraping.

+Useful for sysadmins who need to verify that their servers have the latest builds installed — especially in environments where centralized tools aren't used or don't clearly show update status.

 ## 📦 Installation

 Install the module from PowerShell Gallery: